-Whether you’re a city hostel, a NGO assisting your community, a homestay or a farm in the countryside, all you need is a bed to host, pictures of your place and a description of what you need help with.
+Whether you’re a city hostel, an NGO assisting your community, a homestay, or a farm in the countryside, all you need is a bed to host, pictures of your place, and a description of what you need help with.

 No. Worldpackers is free for hosts.
 "How do you make money, then?", you may ask.

-Our travelers pay us an annual commitment fee in order to use Worldpackers.
-In order to apply and confirm trips, they must purchase one of the Worldpackers' Plans for travelers.
+Our travelers pay us an annual membership to use Worldpackers.
+In order to apply for experiences and confirm trips, they must purchase one of the Worldpackers' Plans for travelers.

 Do I have to pay volunteers from Worldpackers?